No Money Down Loans

 How to Buy With No Money Down

-Down payment grants and assistance can help you effectively buy with a zero percent down payment.
+Down payment grants and assistance can help you effectively buy with little or no money down.
+However, you might need to wait for a loan to be forgiven or for a tax credit to recoup down payment funds.
 Technically, somebody is making a down payment, but it might not be you.
 Search for local organizations that you may qualify for, and ask a local Department of Housing and Urban Development (HUD) representative for any resources available.

 It May Be Best to Make a Down Payment

 The appeal of buying with no money down is obvious:

 - You don’t need a large sum of money